How It Works

 <Tip>

-The more context you provide in your prompt, the more accurate the output.
+The more context you provide when generating the `.md`, the more accurate every downstream render is.
 A one-line prompt works, but adding states, behaviors, and edge cases produces significantly better specs.

 </Tip>